 North Cascades National Park © Daniel Hershman

-The Cascade Mountain Range (known locally as the Cascades) are a breathtaking range of peaks that extend from the northern tip of California into southern British Columbia.
-The mountains are a veritable paradise for outdoor sports like hiking, rock climbing, skiing, camping, boating and canoeing, and many others.
+Known locally as the Cascades, the Cascade Mountain Range is a breathtaking range of peaks that extends from the northern tip of California into southern British Columbia.
+The mountains are a veritable paradise for outdoor sports like hiking, rock climbing, skiing, camping, boating and canoeing.

 The tallest peak in the Cascades is Mount Rainier, which stretches up 14,411 feet (4,392m) above sea level.
 While climbing Mount Rainier is considered very difficult, the peak offers other activities and is one of the most-photographed mountains in the US.
 Mount Adams is another peak that is intimidating to novice climbers.